ESG reporting: Everything you need to know in 2024

 To ensure successful implementation, it is crucial to educate and create awareness among employees about the importance of ESG and how to integrate it into their daily work.
 This can include training programs, workshops and information campaigns.

-Reporting ESG metrics is essential to demonstrate a company's performance and progress in environmental, social and governance areas.
+ESG metrics reporting is essential to demonstrate the company's performance and progress in environmental, social and governance areas.
 This can be done through the following steps:

 1. Data collection

-The company must collect relevant data to quantify its ESG performance.
-This can include information on energy consumption, waste management, employee engagement, diversity and inclusion, and much more.
+The company needs to collect relevant data to quantify its ESG performance.
+This can include information on energy consumption, waste management, employee engagement, diversity and inclusion and much more.

 "With Climaider you can retrieve Environmental data automatically through an integration with your financial system"